- Ombud Home

 Not allowed during dead week:

-- Written examinations, quizzes, or final examinations.
+- Papers, written examinations, quizzes, or final examinations.

 - "Take Home" final examinations cannot be due before the regular scheduled final exam period.